SQR-073

 The Rubin Science Platform is a shared computing environment and thus is vulnerable to resource starvation or excessive cost if one user (possibly accidentally) consumes too many resources.
 We therefore want to impose automatically-enforced limits on the resources available to a user.
 In some cases, these can be statically enforced or delegated to underlying infrastructure, such as resource limits for user notebooks.
 In other cases, such as API rate limits, they need to be dynamically calculated and imposed by Rubin code.

-This tech note discusses the requirements and possible implementation options and proposes an initial design.
+This tech note discusses the requirements and possible implementation options and describes the initial quota implementation.

 Note